altocodenl/tagaway/readme.md

    - client: cannot go back from view pics to other views because of URL change
    - client: check if more queries are done on initial load of update box
    - client: check what happens if connection is dropped while uploading
-   - client: refresh always in upload, import and pics
+   - client: refresh always in upload, import and pics // check if `_blank` oauth flow issue will be fixed in old tab
    - server/client: videos pseudo-tag
    - server: view to review unsupported formats, invalid pivs and errored mp4 conversions
    - server: review format errors with files that have a jpg extension